LAWS 4017 Access to Justice Clinic

 Subject Content

-1. Observe and participate in various aspects of practice and solving real legal problems.
+1. Observe and participate in various aspects of legal practice, legal research, and solving real legal problems.

 2. The practical application of law and ethics to facts